Strong coupling in chiral cavities: nonperturbative framework for enantiomer discrimination: Results

 where $\xi$, $\eta$ and $\zeta$ are the principal axes of inertia of the molecule, treated as a rigid body \cite{landau2013quantum}.
-A detailed discussion of how to compute the rotational energy levels from Eq.~(\ref{eq:Rigid_Rotator}) is reported in Appendix C. The rotational potential energy surface, $V_{rot}(\theta,\phi)$, for the S enantiomer of alanine in a LHCP cavity is shown in Fig.~\ref{fig:Rotational}a.
-Differently from the no-cavity case, the surface is not flat and presents two maxima and two minima, with some configurations being stabilized and others being destabilized by the cavity.
-The difference in the orientational effects for the two enantiomers ($\Delta(\textit{R}-\textit{S})$) is plotted in Fig.~\ref{fig:Rotational}b.
+A detailed discussion of how to compute the rotational energy levels from Eq.~(\ref{eq:Rigid_Rotator}) is reported in Appendix D. The rotational potential energy surface, $V_{rot}(\theta,\phi)$, for the S enantiomer of alanine in a LHCP cavity is shown in Fig.~\ref{fig:Rotational} a.
+Differently from the no-cavity case, the surface is not flat and presents two maxima and two minima: the most destabilized and stabilized configurations, respectively.
+The difference in the orientational effects for the two enantiomers ($\Delta(\textit{R}-\textit{S})$) is plotted in Fig.~\ref{fig:Rotational} b.
 In particular, the results shown in Fig.~\ref{fig:Rotational} are obtained summing up the cavity orientational effects obtained from the first 20 modes of a chiral cavity with fundamental excitation at $2.7$ eV.
-The coupling has been set to $\lambda = 0.05$ a.u.
-We note that in Fig.~\ref{fig:Rotational}b, $\Delta(\textit{R}-\textit{S})$ does not have a constant sign implying that the surfaces are not just shifted by a constant.
+The coupling has been set to $\lambda = 0.05$ au.
+We note that in Fig.~\ref{fig:Rotational} b, $\Delta(\textit{R}-\textit{S})$ does not have a constant sign implying that the surfaces are not just shifted by a constant.
 Specifically, the potential of the \textit{S} enantiomer has higher maxima and lower minima when compared to the surface obtained for the \textit{R} enantiomer.
 The rotational spectra of the two mirror images are shown in Fig.~\ref{fig:Peaks}.
 Due to the orientational effects in the cavity, the peaks are shifted to higher energies than standard rotational spectroscopy.
 We highlight that \textit{R} and \textit{S} spectra are not identical.
 While the intensities are mostly unchanged, the peak positions are slightly different with the largest modifications observed on the signals around 55, 70 and 100 cm$^{-1}$.
 The shifts are not always in the same direction and we observe that the \textit{R} enantiomer spectrum has a lower excitation around 70 cm$^{-1}$ while the \textit{S} enantiomer spectrum shows lower transitions at 55 and 100 cm$^{-1}$.
 Differences in the peak positions are on the order of 0.5 cm$^{-1}$, which is still large enough to be detected experimentally.
 However, the shifts can be enhanced by solvent and collective effects as discussed in the previous section.
-Together with the data shown before, these results confirm that chiral cavities can be used to discriminate enantiomers and that they induce enantiospecific shifts in their rotational spectra.
+Together with the data shown before, these results confirm that chiral cavities can be used to create energy differences between enantiomers and that they induce enantiospecific shifts in their rotational spectra.
+Observation of the enantiospecific signatures in rotational spectroscopy would be a clear experimental proof of the effects described in this paper.
+We point out, however, that dissipative channels might be open for polaritonic states and that they might affect the spectral resolution achievable experimentally.
+The eventual broadening of the peaks, indeed, has not been included in Fig.\ref{fig:Peaks}.
+We envision that the cavity induced discrimination effects described in this section might be used to improve processes where enantiomers need to be separated \cite{vu2022enhanced}.
+As discussed in the introduction, this is a critical process for non enantioselective synthesis methods where the differentiation among enantiomers has to be performed after a 50/50 \% mixture of the two mirror images has been formed.
+Moreover, in future works we will test weather the use of chiral cavities can be used to induce enantioselectivity in chemical reactions.